jcbgamboa/jcbgamboa.github.io/_posts/2018-07-22-On-Linear-Regressions.md

 Enter Gradient Descent
 ---------------------

 To solve this problem in an easy way, we use Gradient Descent.
-We will first understand the intuition of Gradient Descent, and then understand how the maths work.
+We will first understand the intuition of Gradient Descent, and then I will show the maths.

 Using our example above, let's focus on what Gradient Descent would do if we had the two variables _Intercept_ and _Slope_ and wanted to find the best configuration of _Intercept_ and _Slope_ (i.e., the configuration for which the error is minimum).
 Gradient Descent would start with any random configuration.
 Then, given this configuration, it would ask:

  * In which direction (and how 'strongly') do I need to change my _Intercept_ so that my error would increase?"

-In more fancy mathy terms, it would calculate the _derivative_ of the error function (the surface plotted above) with respect to the variable _Intercept_.
+In more fancy mathy terms, it would calculate the _derivative_[^footnote2] of the error function (the surface plotted above) with respect to the variable _Intercept_.
 It would then keep this "direction" in a variable.

+[^footnote2]: This is where we need the derivative, that I spoke about when discussing the possible error functions.

 At the same time, it would also ask: